codewario/DrProfessorsHandyTranslator/README.md

     ```

 - `ignore_comments`
-    - Set to `true` if you don't want to process comments for translation
+    - Set to `true` if you don't want to process comments for translation.
     - Default value: `false`
     - Example:
     ```json
     "ignore_comments": true
+    ```

+- `ignore_mentions`
+    - Set to `true` if you don't want to process on-demand translations via user mentions.
+Explicit mentions will be processed even if `ignore_comments` or `ignore_submissions` are enabled.
+    - Default value: `false`
+    - Example:
+    ```json
+    "ignore_mentions": false
+    ```

+- `mention_limit`
+    - The maximum number of historical mentions to process at a time.
+A higher value means higher API usage at bot startup, but means less chance for missed on-demand translation opportunities.
+    - Default value: 100
+    - Example:
+    ```json
+    "mention_limit": 100
     ```

 # wdmap.json